[1.3.x] Dual Flame Totems: Solo, Self-Found, Beginner-friendly. AA+EB!

 Like with all totem builds, you run around and place your totems strategically and recast them when they go down.
 They can also be used for scouting (totems do not trigger Devourers) and for blocking passages.
 Flame Totems are no exception.
 The nice thing about them is that they are very predictable.
 They usually throw their flames in the direction of where the closest monster is, and they do more damage the closer the monster is to the totem.
 Two of them work extremely well together.
 They also can take a few hits with the passives that we take.
 Flame Totems are very good at drawing "aggro", that is, they grab the attention of monsters.
 If something still comes to you, you can run to your totems and they will pull the aggro off of you.
 It's very rare to get swarmed if you play correctly.

-You can support your totems with a curse.
-Actually, we want to use two curses, but this requires one of two unique item that you may not have initially: Windscream boots or the Doedre's Damning ring.
+You can support your totems with a curse, and you should!
+(Though it's not really important at all before you get to Merciless.)
+Actually, ideally we want to use two curses, but this requires one of two unique item that you may not have initially: Windscream boots or the Doedre's Damning ring.
 These are inexpensive and do allow you to use both Elemental Weakness and Flammability.
 But don't worry.
 I didn't get the boots before my character was 78 or 79, and you'll do fine with only one curse.
 Also, corrupted items (at least amulets) can get the +1 Curse inherit mod, so this would be another way to get the second curse without relaying on the boots or the ring.
 Which you pick, if you have the choice, is up to you.
 Either one is fine and the build supports it.
 I'd probably opt for the ring, but it all depends on what you have.
 The boots also give you a damage bonus, but you'll move somewhat slowly.
 (Even doing 76-78 maps, I usually only use Elemental Weakness, if I curse at all.
 Things melt quickly.)

 While you cannot use spells to damage monsters directly (this is the price for being able to cast two totems), you can still use mines and traps.
 You can also use Ice Nova to destroy containers like crates, vase, and urns.
 You are unlikely to need the extra damage, certainly not before maps, but you can use Fire Trap, as well.
 Originally I recommended a quality Shocknova, which is still an option, but a quality Added Lightning Damage gem and the Static Blows passive at high levels may be a workable alternative (this is debatable, see below).
 This is more end game stuff, though, and nothing you need to decide or even try out before the 80s.